-Whether it’s a direct let scheme targeting demand in a specific location or one developed in direct partnership with a university or college, Osborne has the skills and experience to manage the development of new student accommodation from the strategic planning stages through to operational readiness.
+Whether it’s a direct let scheme targeting demand in a specific location or one developed in direct partnership with a university or college, as student housing developers Osborne has the skills and experience to manage the development of new student accommodation from the strategic planning stages through to operational readiness.

 We work with existing land holdings (and landowners), and identify and acquire suitable new sites.
 We then undertake detailed design, secure planning consent, structure funding arrangements and carry out the build phase using our in-house construction division.

 Over 3,400 student accommodation units have been completed or are in the course of development.
-Our in-house team supports every stage of a development through to maintaining the building stock.
+Our in-house team supports every stage of student housing construction through to maintaining the building stock.

 We can also take the facility operation in house to ensure the highest standards of student experience and optimise the investment return.

 “Osborne went the extra mile to accommodate students at the start of the new term, meeting our requirements and keeping us fully informed throughout the whole process.
 We are exceptionally pleased with the end result”

 Tommy Geddes MBE, University of Winchester

-Take a look at some of our current Student Accommodation developments across the UK.
+Take a look at some of our current student housing & accommodation developments across the UK.